Azerbaijan: Music and dance

 Uzeyir Hajibeyov merged traditional Azerbaijani music with Western styles in the early 20th century.

 Music of Azerbaijan builds on folk traditions that reach back nearly a thousand years, evolving around the badge of monody, producing rhythmically diverse melodies.
 The music has a branchy mode system, where chromatization of major and minor scales is of great importance.
 Among national musical instruments there are 14 string instruments, eight percussion instruments and six wind instruments.
 According to The Grove Dictionary of Music and Musicians, "in terms of ethnicity, culture and religion the Azerbaijani are musically much closer to Iran than Turkey."

 Alim Qasimov performs mugham at Eurovision Song Contest 2012.
 The Azerbaijani Mugham was inscribed in 2008 as a UNESCO Masterpiece of Intangible Heritage of Humanity.

 Mugham is usually a suite with poetry and instrumental interludes.
 When performing mugham, the singers have to transform their emotions into singing and music.
 In contrast to the mugham traditions of Central Asian countries, Azerbaijani mugham is more free-form and less rigid; it is often compared to the improvised field of jazz.
 UNESCO proclaimed the Azerbaijani mugham tradition a Masterpiece of the Oral and Intangible Heritage of Humanity.
 Meykhana is a kind of traditional Azerbaijani distinctive folk unaccompanied song, usually performed by several people improvising on a particular subject.

 Ashiq combines poetry, storytelling, dance, and vocal and instrumental music into a traditional performance art that stands as a symbol of Azerbaijani culture.
-It is a mystic troubadour or traveling bard who sings and plays the saz.
+It is a mystic troubadour or travelling bard who sings and plays the saz.
 This tradition has its origin in the shamanistic beliefs of ancient Turkic peoples.
 Ashiqs' songs are semi-improvised around common bases.
 Azerbaijan's ashiq art was included in the list of Intangible Cultural Heritage by UNESCO in 2009.

 Since the mid-1960s, Western-influenced Azerbaijani pop music, in its various forms, that has been growing in popularity in Azerbaijan, while genres such as rock and hip hop are widely produced and enjoyed.
 Azerbaijani pop and Azerbaijani folk music arose with the international popularity of performers like Alim Qasimov, Rashid Behbudov, Vagif Mustafazadeh, Muslim Magomayev, Shovkat Alakbarova and Rubaba Muradova.
 Azerbaijan is an enthusiastic participant in the Eurovision Song Contest.
 Azerbaijan made its debut appearance at the 2008 Eurovision Song Contest.
 The country's entry gained third place in 2009 and fifth the following year.
 Ell and Nikki won the first place at the Eurovision Song Contest 2011 with the song "Running Scared", entitling Azerbaijan to host the contest in 2012, in Baku.
 They have qualified for every Grand Final up until the 2018 edition of the contest, entering with X My Heart by singer Aisel.

 There are dozens of Azerbaijani folk dances.
 They are performed at formal celebrations and the dancers wear national clothes like the chokha, which is well-preserved within the national dances.
 Most dances have a very fast rhythm.